DavidBevi/WATG/README.md

 > [!WARNING]
 > - WATG is made with Tauri, but I'll make executables only for **Windows**.
 For other systems you can refer to **Development** section below.
 > - Whatsapp doesn't provide a "narrow-layout", so I had to make [a mod](https://github.com/DavidBevi/violentmonkey-scripts/blob/main/whatsapp-web-responsive.js) to enable a good experience even when WATG has a narrow window.
-I can't find a way to hide thin vertical line, and some elements of the UI are not yet modded, so you'll have to cope with it or mod my mod and then rebuild WATG.
+I can't find a way to hide one pesky thin vertical line, and some elements of the UI are not yet modded, so you'll have to cope with it or mod my mod and then rebuild WATG.

-If despite everything you download [WATG-0.7-Beta.exe](https://github.com/DavidBevi/WATG/blob/main/executables/WATG-0.7-Beta.exe?raw=true) good luck, and tell me how it goes! 😁
+If despite everything you download [**WATG-0.7-Beta.exe**](https://github.com/DavidBevi/WATG/blob/main/executables/WATG-0.7-Beta.exe?raw=true) good luck, and [**tell me how it goes**](https://github.com/DavidBevi/WATG/issues/new)! 😁

 <br/>

 # <img src="https://github.com/DavidBevi/WATG/blob/main/src-tauri/src/icons/icon-dev.png" height="25px"> Development
-WATG is a project I'm making for myself, but I'd like others to be able to use it and customize it further.<br/>
+WATG is a project I'm making for myself, but I'd like others to be able to use it and customize it further.

-[**Build tools and instructions**](https://github.com/DavidBevi/WATG/blob/main/src-tauri) (probably too basic for noobs and useless to experienced devs, but I did my best 🙃)
+I will share my [executables](https://github.com/DavidBevi/WATG/blob/main/executables) for Windows, but I don't think I'll be able to do the same for Linux and MacOS.

+You can have a look at the [**build tools and instructions**](https://github.com/DavidBevi/WATG/blob/main/src-tauri) and see if you can do it by yourself.